JeremyHarwood/bratswrapper/README.md

 Single core and multiprocessing are both supported.

+Only brats.py is required to allow usage, which can then be imported in the standard manner (#import brats).

 See bratswrapper_usageexample.py and accompanying .txt files for example usage.

 ***************************** IMPORTANT PLEASE READ *****************************